Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 A high level of triglycerides in the blood is known as hypertriglyceridemia.
 The condition is dangerous because it increases the risk of heart disease and strokes.
 DHA has been shown to lower a high triglyceride level.

-DHA Helps to Maintain Normal Brain and Eye Function
+Helping Brain and Eye Function

 DHA is incorporated into the phospholipid molecules in cell membranes, especially those of our brain cells and retina cells.
 The retina is the light-sensitive layer at the back of the eyeball.
 DHA is thought to help the membranes function properly.